bloxberg-org/cert-issuer/README.md

    python setup.py install experimental --blockchain=ethereum_smart_contract
    ```

-2. Add your certificates generated from cert-tools repository to /cert-issuer/data/unsigned_certificates/.
+2. Configure the unsigned_certificates_dir variable in the conf.ini file to the unsigned certificates directory.
+Alternatively, you can also specify the directory created from the [cert-tools](https://github.com/bloxberg-org/cert-tools) repository to avoid copying the unsigned certificates.

     ```
     # To use a sample unsigned certificate as follows:
     cp /cert-issuer/examples/data-testnet/unsigned_certificates/3bc1a96a-3501-46ed-8f75-49612bbac257.json /cert-issuer/data/unsigned_certificates/
     ```

-    #### If you created your own unsigned certificate using cert-tools (assuming you placed it under cert-tools/sample_data/unsigned_certificates), you can also configure the conf.ini field, unsigned_certificates, in Step 4 to the cert-tools unsigned directory path to avoid copying the files.

 3. Make sure you have enough ETH in your issuing address.

     a.
-Go to https://myetherwallet.com and create an ethereum public and private address.
+Go to https://myetherwallet.com and create a public and private address.
 Make sure to store the private address in a secure location.
     b.
-Go to https://faucet.bloxberg.org and enter your bloxberg public address to receive bergs.
+Go to https://faucet.bloxberg.org and enter your created public address to receive bergs.

-4. Configure the settings for cert-issuer in conf.ini
+4. Further configure the settings for cert-issuer in conf.ini

     ```
     # public address
     issuing_address = <issuing-address>

-    # issuer URL / DID / Public Key
+    # issuer Public Key
     verification_method = <verification_method>

     # Chain certificates will issue to
-    chain=<ethereum_bloxberg>
+    chain=ethereum_bloxberg

     # Text file containing your private key
-    usb_name = </Volumes/path-to-usb/>
+    usb_name = </Volumes/path-to-secure-location/>
-    key_file = <file-you-saved-pk-to>
+    key_file = <file-you-saved-private-key-to>

     #Path to certificate files, set to default but can be changed
     unsigned_certificates_dir=./data/unsigned_certificates
     blockchain_certificates_dir=./data/blockchain_certificates

-    #use an ERC721 smart contract for issuance
+    #use an ERC721 smart contract for issuance, leave this as default
     issuing_method = smart_contract

     #node url to broadcast transactions